doqmeat/js-walkman-mp3-player/README.md

 ### to-do's / ideas

 - [x] screen for playlist menu
-- [ ] make time blink when song is paused
+- [ ] make time blink when song is paused in currently playing screen
 - [x] screen for currently playing song